kyma-project/community/concepts/observability-strategy/strategy.md

 Providing ready-to-use in-cluster backends is necessarily opinionated, does not cover all usage scenarios, and does not fit into Kyma's goal of providing the Kubernetes building blocks to integrate into the the SAP ecosystem.
 Also, the licensing issues (particularly with Grafana and Loki, or Elasticsearch as an alternative backend technology) show that an opinionated stack is problematic.
 It's better to handle opinionation by integrating with actual managed services.

 Instrumentation and integration of telemetry data into external systems can be complex and is heterogenous.
-Providing instrumentation conventions so that provided collectors can automatically pick-up the data and make the integration problem a central aspect, can simplify that tasks a lot.
+To simplify those tasks, Kyma will provide instrumentation conventions so that provided collectors can automatically pick up the data and make the integration problem a central aspect.

 ### Mandatory features